What Currencies Did European Countries Use Before The Euro?

 Lithuania used the Lithuanian litas, divided into 100 centų.

-All 19 of these countries now use the Euro, divided into 100 centimes, which makes travelling around Europe a whole lot easier!
-The currency pair EURUSD is now the most traded pair in the world, and although we can no longer trade the pre-Euro currencies, we still have plenty of choice, with far more currency pairs available than we could ever trade.
+The currency pair Euro/US dollar (EURUSD) is now the most traded pair in the world, and although we can no longer trade the pre-Euro currencies, we still have plenty of choice, with far more currency pairs available than we could ever trade.